Google Search Essentials give the basics of what your content needs to earn more visibility on search results.

-These new guidelines that Google released indicate what will help your website rank better in search results.
+These new guidelines that Google released indicate what you need to know to help your website rank better in search results.

 Not only did Google make the former Webmaster Guidelines easier to understand, but they also updated them to appeal to a wider audience.

-Also, Google has been removing the word “webmaster” from its services over time.
+Also, it has been removing the word “webmaster” from its services over time.

 For instance, “Google Webmaster Central” was rebranded to just “Google Search Central.”

 The way site owners can optimize their content is changing over the years.